dherrera1911/dherrera1911.github.io/_posts/2024-08-12-is-the-world.md

 We are constantly moving our eyes (and head) to capture the important elements of the environment with high precision.
-This scanning of the scene is something we know how to do so well that it feels natural and simple, and we don't notice the constant eye movements we make.
-But our eyes are never still, and in general, we subconsciously choose the most relevant aspects of the scenes to scan, allowing us to obtain large amounts of information with limited resources.
+This scanning of the scene is something we know how to do so well that it feels natural and simple, and we don't notice our constant eye movements.
+But our eyes are always subconsciously choosing for the most relevant aspects of the scenes to scan, allowing us to obtain large amounts of information with limited resources.
-With this efficient allocation of resources, we manage to build a detailed model of the environment.
+With this efficient allocation of resources, we manage to attain a feeling of a detailed perception.
 But despite the efficiency of the system, we often overestimate our perception, as the following examples illustrate.

-The phenomenon called change blindness is demonstrated experimentally by successively and repeatedly showing two identical images except for some specific element
+The phenomenon called change blindness is demonstrated experimentally by flashing in an alternating fashion two identical images that differ in some specific element
 ([see YouTube example](https://www.youtube.com/watch?v=FWVDi4aKC-M)).
 The experiment consists of the participant identifying what the differences between the images are.
 What is interesting about the phenomenon is that even large differences between the images are difficult to identify.
 This result contrasts with our subjective impression: although we believe we perceive the image clearly, the reality is that it is difficult for us to remember even its most conspicuous elements.